publicsubmission/CPSBench/README.md

 ## Dataset

-The dataset can be access at project path:./data/dataset/10-fold/
+The dataset can be access at the project path: ./data/dataset/10-fold/

 Here is an sample in this dataset.